AppMetrics/AppMetrics/docfx_project/getting-started/fundamentals/organizing-metrics.md

 # Organizing Metrics

-App Metrics provides a two ways to group your metrics into categories:
+App Metrics provides a two ways to organize your metrics:

 1. By specifing a **Context** label when [defining your metrics](../intro.md#measuring-application-metrics).
 By default any all custom Metrics will belong the the "Application" Context.
 2. Through the use of **Tags** when [defining your metrics](../intro.md#measuring-application-metrics) or by [configuring tags](configuration.md) globally for all Metrics.